Built during the bootcamp!

 It felt like home right away, the atmosphere was so nice from the minute I got there, it was just so friendly.
 It was obviously little scary and I was a bit daunted by the situation to bring yourself in to meet all those people you don't know at all.
 But, it was so lovely and comfortable.

 Within the first few hours you are making friends because it's just such a lovely environment, and you have to work through stuff and I was already asking my classmates questions on the assignments.
 All my expectations were exceeded in terms of all practical things.
-It was way more practical then I though it would be.
-That was very important to be as I learn by doing.
+It was way more practical than I thought it would be.
+That was very important to me as I learn by doing.

 Having the mentors there all the time to help you out felt so supported.
 In terms of things that really surprised me was the focus, and how you created this amazing ideal learning environment, with amazing food, yoga in the morning and community that are all there to support one and other.